A twisted moment map and its equivariance: Introduction

 for $\sigma$ and $\tau \in W/W_\lambda$, where $\varpi:\twdctgbdl{\flag} \to \flag$ is the projection.
 By patching together the maps $\{ \mu_{\lambda;\sigma}\}_\sigma$, we obtain an holomorphic isomorphism $\mu_{\lambda}$ from the holomorphic twisted cotangent bundle onto the complex coadjoint orbit.

-We remark that when $\lambda=0$ the transition functions of the twisted cotangent bundle $\twdctgbdl{\flag}$, which are affine transformations of the fibers as mentioned above, reduces to the transition functions of the cotangent bundle $T^*(\flag)$, which are linear transformations of the fibers, and that the map $\mu_{\lambda}$ reduces to the moment map from $T^* (\flag)$ into $\g^{*}$.
+We remark that when $\lambda=0$ the transition functions of the twisted cotangent bundle $\twdctgbdl{\flag}$, which are affine transformations of the fibers as mentioned above, reduces to the canonical transition functions of the cotangent bundle $T^*(\flag)$, which are linear transformations of the fibers, and that the map $\mu_{\lambda}$ reduces to the moment map from $T^* (\flag)$ into $\g^{*}$.
 In this sense, the isomorphism $\mu_{\lambda}$ can be regarded as a twisted moment map (see \cite{Rossmann91} and \cite{SV96}).

-A prototype of the isomorphism $\mu_{\lambda}$ was obtained in the process of proving the formula for the generating function of the principal symbols of the invariant differential operators that play an essential role in the Capelli identities in the case of Hermitian symmetric spaces (see \cite{HU91} and \cite{KinvDO}).
-Namely, let $(\Gr,\Kr)$ be a classical Hermitian symmetric pair of noncompact type such that $\Gr$ is a real form of $\Gc$, and assume that $\lambda$ is proportional to the fundamental weight corresponding to the unique noncompact simple root.
-Then the symbols of the differential operators $\pi_{\lambda}(X)$, $X \in \g$, naturally constitute a holomorphic isomorphism from $T^{*} (\Gr/\Kr)$ into $\g^{*} \simeq \g$, where $\pi_{\lambda}$ denotes the representation of the complex Lie algebra $\g$ induced from that of $\Gr$, the so-called holomorphic discrete series representation.
-Note that the Hermitian symmetric case corresponds to the case where the flag variety $\flag$ is Grassmannian.

-Moreover, our twisted cotangent bundle possesses a holomorphic symplectic form which is locally expressed by the same formula as that of the canonical holomorphic symplectic form on the holomorphic cotangent bundle.
-Then one can show that the isomorphism $\mu_{\lambda}$ preserves the canonical symplectic forms on the holomorphic twisted cotangent bundle and on the complex coadjoint orbit.
-Thus, the holomorphic twisted cotangent bundle of the complex generalized flag variety is isomorphic to the complex coadjoint orbit as holomorphic symplectic manifold.
+It is well known that the coadjoint orbit possesses a canonical symplectic form called the Kostant-Souriau form, and it is shown that our twisted cotangent bundle possesses a (holomorphic) symplectic form, which will be denoted by $\omega$ below, expressed locally by the same formula as that of the canonical holomorphic symplectic form on the holomorphic cotangent bundle.
+The isomorphism $\mu_{\lambda}$ preserves the symplectic forms.
+Thus, the holomorphic map $\mu_\lambda$ gives a \Gc-equivariant symplectomorphism from the holomorphic twisted cotangent bundle of the complex generalized flag variety onto the complex coadjoint orbit.
+Furthermore, it provides a moment map on the symplectic \Gc-manifold $(\twdctgbdl{\flag},\omega)$.